 The UNT Campus Shuttle consists of fourteen routes including weekday, late night, and weekend-only service through a contractual agreement.
 The UNT Shuttle service provides transportation from off-campus housing to the campus as well as circulation throughout the campus.
-Total passengers for FY22 totaled roughly 1,000,000 trips, a 120% increase from FY21 ridership of roughly 461,000.
-Service has been restored to pre-pandemic levels and ridership continues to increase as the university transitions back from virtual learning in response to COVID-19.UNT continues to see record enrollment year over year, with nearly 45,000 students enrolled in the Fall 2022 semester.
+Total passengers for FY23 totaled roughly 1,440,000 trips, a 44% increase from FY21 ridership of roughly 440,000.
+UNT continues to see record enrollment year over year, with nearly 47,000 students enrolled in the Fall 2023 semester.